justinrgarrard/world-of-naevis.net/docs/character_creation/class/fighter.md

 #### Martial Arts

 Skill at arms is the bare minimum requirement for one to be a fighter.
 Intelligent use of maneuvers, both [offensive](../../more/review/maneuvers_offense) and [defensive](../../more/review/maneuvers_defense), is crucial.
-Fighters also adopt or adapt a martial arts tradition, reflected in their [Fighting Style](../../../data/classes/fighter#fighting-style) and other abilities.
+Fighters also adopt or adapt a martial arts tradition, reflected in their [Fighting Style](../../../data/classes/fighter#fighting-style) and [archetype](../../more/archetypes/index).

 #### Honor
 One's reputation and history of service take on a force of their own, though it need not be positive.
 Heroes and black knights may find their names equally compelling for different reasons. **When you use your reputation as a warrior, you may make a Strength (Persuasion) or Strength (Intimidation) check.**